Fitbit Versa full review

 We found the woven band super comfortable, although there were signs of fraying ends after a few weeks.

 Separate wristbands are also available for customisation.
-There are two extra Classic Silicon band colours (seen above in White and Periwinkle Blue, at £24.99 / $24.95 / €29.95 each).
+There are two extra Classic Silicon band colours (seen above in White and Periwinkle Blue, at £24.99 / $24.95 / €29.95 each), although we've seen Fitbit offer these for as low as £12.50.

 There are four Horween Leather straps (in Lavender, Cognac Brown, Saddle Stitch tan, and Midnight Blue, at £49.99/$49.95).